|Title:||A Function for testing approximate equality|

 The case that uses the arithmetic mean of the two values requires that the value be either added together before dividing by 2, which could result in extra overflow to inf for very large numbers, or require each value to be divided by two before being added together, which could result in underflow to zero for very small numbers.
 This effect would only occur at the very limit of float values, but it was decided there was no benefit to the method worth reducing the range of functionality or adding the complexity of checking values to determine the order of computation.

-This leaves the boost "weak" test (2)-- or using the smaller value to scale the tolerance, or the Boost "strong" (3) test, which uses the smaller of the values to scale the tolerance.
+This leaves the boost "weak" test (2)-- or using the larger value to scale the tolerance, or the Boost "strong" (3) test, which uses the smaller of the values to scale the tolerance.
 For small tolerance, they yield the same result, but this proposal uses the boost "weak" test case: it is symmetric and provides a more useful result for very large tolerances.

 The most common use case is expected to be small tolerances -- on order of the default 1e-9.
 However, there may be use cases where a user wants to know if two fairly disparate values are within a particular range of each other: "is a within 200% (rel_tol = 2.0) of b?
 In this case, the strong test would never indicate that two values are within that range of each other if one of them is zero.
 The weak case, however would use the larger (non-zero) value for the test, and thus return true if one value is zero.
 For example: is 0 within 200% of 10?
 200% of ten is 20, so the range within 200% of ten is -10 to +30.
 Zero falls within that range, so it will return True.